 Cattle twins and mortality rates

-I have read much about the twinning rate in cattle on many beef farming websites, but I havn't found much about the rate with dairy breeds other than it is believed that the rate is more frequent than with beef breeds.
+I have read much about the twinning rate in cattle on many beef farming websites, but I haven't found much about the rate with dairy breeds other than it is believed that the rate is more frequent than with beef breeds.
 I have also read many postings from farmers regarding the same, and they all argue that the twining rate is much higher than most studies show.
 I have talked to my neighbors whom all farm beef breeds, and though they've all experienced twinning, they don't know a rate because they've never tracked that information.